 3. Upon adoption of the study, the committee’s subsequent report can be presented and the normal consensus or concurrence processes followed.
-It two study meetings are held, a quorum and two-thirds (2/3) vote shall be determined by combining the results of the two meetings.
+If two meetings are held, a quorum and two-thirds (2/3) vote shall be determined by combining the results of the two meetings.
 If a general mailing is used, the same conditions outlined above shall be used to determine results.

 Sec.
+4: Member Action
-4 Member Action.
-Members may act in the name of the League of Women Voters

-only when authorized to do so by the appropriate Board of Directors.
+Members may act in the name of the League of Women Voters only when authorized to do so by the Leadership Team.

 Sec.
+5: Program Committee
-5 Program Committee.
-The Program Committee Chair, to be appointed by the

-President, shall be a member of the Board of Directors.
-The other members shall be
+The Program Committee Chairperson, to be appointed by the Leadership Team Chairperson, shall be a member of the Leadership Team.

-appointed by the Chair.
 The responsibilities of the Program Committee shall be:

 A. Making meeting arrangements for the Annual Meeting and at least one (1) other general membership meeting.

-B. Making meeting arrangements for program study unit(s) as requested by the
+B. Making meeting arrangements for program study unit(s) as requested by the Leadership Team.

-Board of Directors.

 C. Planning, organizing and making meeting managements for educational programs on topics and issues of general interest to the membership.

-Article X

-Conventions
+Article X: Conventions

 Sec.
+1: National Convention
-1 National Convention.
-The Board of Directors, at a meeting before the date on which the names of the delegates to the convention of the LWVUS must be sent to the national office, shall select the delegates to the Convention in the number allotted to the

-LWVHP under the provisions of the bylaws of the LWVUS.
+The Leadership Team, at a meeting before the date on which the names of the delegates to the convention of the LWVUS must be sent to the national office, shall select the delegates to the Convention in the number allotted to the LWVHP-HWD under the provisions of the bylaws of the LWVUS.

 Sec.
+2: State Convention
-2 State Convention.
-The Board of Directors, at a meeting before the date on which the names of the delegates to the Convention of the LWVIL must be sent to the state office, shall select the delegates to the Convention in the number allotted to the LWVHP

-under the provisions of the bylaws of the LWVIL.
+The Leadership Team, at a meeting before the date on which the names of the delegates to the Convention of the LWVIL must be sent to the state office, shall select the delegates to the Convention in the number allotted to the LWVHP-HWD under the provisions of the bylaws of the LWVIL.

+Article XI: Amendments

 Sec.
-3 Lake County Convention.
-The Board of Directors, at a meeting before the date on

-which the names of the delegates to the Convention of the LWVLC must be sent to the

-county office, shall select the delegates to the Convention in the number allotted to the

-LWVHP under the provisions of the bylaws of the LWVLC.
+1: Bylaws Committee

+A Bylaws Committee shall be appointed by the President with the approval of the Leadership Team, at least three (2) months prior to the Annual Meeting to study the bylaws and suggest amendments, if necessary, and to consider proposals for change submitted to it by any member of the League.

 Sec.
-4 Lake County Interim Convention.
-The President! or a proxy, shall be the delegate

-to the Lake County Interim Convention under the provisions of the bylaws of the League

-of Women Voters of Lake County.

-Article XI

-Amendments

-Sec.
-1 Bylaws Committee.
-A Bylaws Committee shall be appointed by the President with the approval of the Board of Directors, at least three (3) months prior to the Annual Meeting to study the bylaws and suggest amendments, if necessary, and to consider proposals for change submitted to it by any member of the League.
-One (1) member of

-the Board shall serve on the Bylaws Committee, but shall not act as its Chair.

-Sec.
-2 Procedure.
+2: Procedure

 These bylaws may be amended by a two-thirds (2/3) vote of the members present and voting at a general membership meeting provided that:

-A. The Bylaws Committee shall submit to the Board of Directors its suggested

-amendments and those that were considered.
+The Bylaws Committee shall submit to the Leadership Team its suggested amendments and those that were considered.

-B. All proposed amendments, together with the recommendations of the Board of

-Directors shall be submitted to the membership in writing at least one (1)

-month prior to the meeting.
+All proposed amendments, together with the recommendations of the Leadership Team shall be submitted to the membership in writing at least (1) month prior to the meeting.

-Article XII

-Parliamentary Authority
+Article XII: Parliamentary Authority

 Sec.
+1: Parliamentary Authority

-1 Parliamentary Authority.
-The rules in Robert's Rules of Order Revised shall govern the organization in a11 cases to which they are applicable and in which they are not inconsistent with these bylaws.
+The rules in Robert's Rules of Order Revised shall govern the organization in all cases to which they are applicable and in which they are not inconsistent with these bylaws.

+(Rev 2024): References to Board of Directors properly replaced and language for the anticipated January 2025 Dues section for membership approved when appropriate.